WalaSTH/spotify-connect/README.md

 4. **Enjoy Shared Music Experience:** Once inside a room, you can start enjoying music with friends or other users.
 Add your favorite tracks to the shared playlist queue, manage the queue by rearranging or removing songs, and talk with the other users in the room through the integrated chat.

 **Note:** A Spotify Premium account is required to fully utilize the app's features.
-While users with non-premium accounts can still use the app, certain functionalities may be limited.
+While users with non-premium accounts can still use the app, certain functionalities may be limited.\
+Please remember that this app is still under development, and as such, some bugs and errors may be encountered.
+Expect fixes and improved functionality as developement goes on.

 ## Key Features: